Bitnagar/csstrickscardsanimation/README.md

 <br />

 This is just a practice project.
-I'm not partnering with or affiliated from CSS-Tricks directly or indirectly as of now.
-I just love their work and designs.
+I am not sponsored by CSS-Tricks in any sort of way.